Chygos/Projects/Biology/glioma/README.md

 ___Fig 6: Expression levels of common genes in all cancer cell types___

 One biological process revealed by pathway analysis is that these common genes are involved in glial cell differentiation indicating that mutation in any of these genes during cellular growth and development could lead to dysregulation of cellular pathways and probably cancer (Fig 7).
 Similarly, some of the genes are found as part of dendrite cell components and GABA-A receptor complex and they also take part in signalling pathways such as the ligand-gated receptor binding and G-protein coupled receptor binding (Fig 8).
-In general in neuroactive ligand-receptor interaction and retrograde endocannabinoid signalling (KEGG pathway).
+In general, neuroactive ligand-receptor interaction and retrograde endocannabinoid signalling (KEGG pathway).

 ![BP_common_genes_expression_levels](imgs/func_annotation/bp_common_gene_cell.png)